daneb/blog/_sermons/behold-the-lamb.md

       1. it destroys your life.
 Sin separates from you God, but it also pushes you further into darkness.
 But it can also accelerate God's judgement.
 If you reject His word, the Gospel and continue to pursue your own, the Lord may choose to end it.
       2. secondly, sin brings the second death.

 > Rev 20:14  And death and hell were cast into the lake of fire.
 This is the second death.
-      > Rev 20:15  And whosoever was not found written in the book of life was cast into the lake of fire.
+> And whosoever was not found written in the book of life was cast into the lake of fire.

+This morning, do you see your destination?

 #### 3.3 Romans 5:8

-##### i God made a way
+##### i.
+God made a way

 * Death hangs of you sinner, death hangs over you.
 Eternal torment and condemnation.
 * But friend, but for Jesus.